 When your best laid plans (and tiles) work perfectly, playing Azul is akin to the feeling of suddenly sweeping through the last few words of a crossword you’ve been struggling with – everything slots neatly into place.
 Crucially, even when that's not how it goes, it's still a lot of fun, and fiddling with its chunky plastic tiles is reason enough to buy it, to be honest.

-It’s a good blend of long-term strategy and the need to think fast when someone takes the tiles you want, and though you don't interact with other players too much as part of the game itself, that makes it great for snacking and chatting while playing.
+It’s a good blend of long-term strategy and the need to think fast when someone takes the tiles you want, and though you don't interact with other players too much as part of the game itself, that makes it another game that's great for snacking and chatting while playing.
 And, as our full Azul review says, it's also so good-looking it's hard to resist.

 There’s almost no better way to introduce someone to modern board games than this.
 Adorable wooden whales!
 3D scenery!
 Dump your friends in the water, then eat them with sharks!